dotnet/AspNetCore.Docs/aspnetcore/security/authentication/mfa.md

 Although MFA with SMS increases security massively compared with just a password authentication, it is no longer recommended to use SMS as a second factor as too many known attack vectors exist for this type of implementation.

-## Configure MFA for administration pages in an ASP.NET Core Identity application
+## Configure MFA for administration pages using ASP.NET Core Identity

 MFA could be forced on users to access sensitive pages within an ASP.NET Core Identity application.
 This could be useful for applications where different levels of access exist for the different identities.
 For example, users might be able to view the profile data using a password login, but an administrator would be required to use MFA to access the admin pages.